realrubberduckdev/dp-blog/src/content/ca-431-cors.md

 Referrer Policy: strict-origin-when-cross-origin
 ```

-Further investigating into Http 431 status code, it says [431 Request Header Fields Too Large](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/431), that implies we are sending too many headers or the something is limiting our allowed header count.
+Further investigating into Http 431 status code, it says [431 Request Header Fields Too Large](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/431), which implies we are sending too many headers or something is limiting our allowed header count.

 # The solution or maybe the workaround
 Given it is a dotnet app and we know from the deployment image that it is using [kestrel web server](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel?view=aspnetcore-7.0), so we investigated further into Kestrel settings.